Hanz727/PROJ2-MazeSolverRobot/readme.md

 │   ├── 📂 arduino_sketch    # Everything that goes on the microcontroller
 │   │   ├── arduino_sketch.ino   # The main sketch that is to be uploaded to the microcontroller
 │   │   ├── RangeFinder.h        # Lib that measures range from ultrasonic sensors
-│   │   └── RangeFinder.md       # RangeFinder documentation
+│   │   ├── RangeFinder.md       # RangeFinder documentation
+│   │   └── ...                  # cpp files
 │   └── 📂 simulator           # Python simulator for testing and visualizing path finding algorithms │       ├── 📂 mazes           # Pngs for simulator
 │       │   ├── maze_5x5_1.png   # Example 5 by 5 grid